NeuroTechX/ntx_slack_archive/studentclubs.md

  >where can i find the brain figther unity game on neurotechx i heard its open source and i wanted to add a calibration part

+10/13/2017 1:04 PM

+ **bryan** :

+ >I founded and am currently President of the Neuroscience Student Organization at Florida Atlantic University: <https://fau.campuslabs.com/engage/organization/neuroscienceso>

+>
+Can we be a student chapter of Neurotechx as well?
+We can't change the name of the club, but certainly have a group of members that are into neurotech, some doing BCI already as part of their thesis (like myself)